This country-specific Q&A gives a pragmatic overview of the law and practice of insurance & reinsurance law in the Mexico.

 Are there restrictions on outsourcing parts of the business?

-Insurance companies may contract with third parties, services necessary for their operation, in accordance with the general provisions issued by the CNSF, with the authorization of the Governing Board.
-Chapter 12 of the Circular contains a list of those services that may be outsourced, such as support services for the selection and analysis of risks, administrative services related to the acceptance of risk, risk management or actuarial services.
+Insurance companies may contract with third parties services related to their operation, provided the services are deemed “necessary” for the operation, as set forth in Chapter 12 of the Circular that contains a list of those services that may be outsourced, such as support services for the selection and analysis of risks, administrative services related to the acceptance of risk, risk management or actuarial services.
+Service agreements entered into by insurance companies to outsource parts of the business must include mandatory clauses and must be filed with the CNSF in the terms set forth in Chapter 12 of the CUSF.

 How are sales of insurance supervised or controlled?